A Global Anthem Reclaiming Power Over Domestic Violence. Raising Awareness while Raising the Roof!

 Robert Shapiro / Renee Sotile with Camera

-100% of your donation goes directly towards awareness and empowering victims while remembering past victims of abuse.
+100% of your donation goes directly towards the mission.

 Nicole Brown Simpson was a highly public women victimized by domestic violence.
 By saying her name, hearing her name, people recall the impact her death had on them and our nation.
 A collective memory of "where we were" when first hearing OJ Simpson's wife was murdered in 1994.
 We recall the scenes of the infamous bronco chase, his arrest, the "Trial of the Century," and acquittal.